Enid Oklahoma

 The Phillips University football teams, coached by John Maulbetsch, beat the University of Oklahoma and University of Texas football teams and lost only one game in the 1918 and 1919 seasons.[174][175]
 When Phillips defeated Texas 10–0 in Austin, Texas, in October 1919, the Longhorns had not lost a game since 1917.[176]

-The newest football team in Enid is the Enid Enforcers, a semiprofessional/minor-league team playing in the Central Football League.
-Their first season of play was in the spring of 2008.
+The Enid Enforcers is a semiprofessional/minor-league team which began play in the spring of 2008 in the Central Football League.
 Made up of players from Enid and the surrounding areas, the team has achieved national ranking status three times, amassing a CFL League Championship in 2012, two Northern Division Championships, and 47 league All-star players, while helping numerous young men gain college athletic scholarships and boasting a 40-13 record in just five years.
+The Enforcers moved to the Premier Amateur Football Association in 2018 due to a league merger.[177]

 As of the 2020 Census, 87% of residents had a high school diploma and 23.3% had a Bachelor's degree or higher.
 Enid has several institutions of education and is served by seven school districts.
 They include:[180]